llnl/benchmarks/docs/31_sparta/sparta.rst

    Output  | 0.19404    | 1.0017     | 7.2883     | 105.4 |  0.15
    Other   |            | 101        |            |       | 14.64

-A desription of the work performed for each of the sections is provided below.
+A description of the work performed for each of the sections is provided below.

 ``Move``